Peanut Coriander Chutney

 For The Chutney

-To make the chutney, you will need roasted peanuts, plain yogurt (dahi), green chilies, vegetable oil, mustard seeds, cumin seeds, curry leaves, coriander leaves, salt, and tamarind pulp.
+To make the peanut coriander chutney, you will need roasted skinned peanuts, plain yogurt (dahi, curd), green chilies, oil, brown mustard seeds, cumin seeds, curry leaves, cilantro (fresh coriander leaves), salt, and tamarind pulp.

 For The Tempering